Garashka/LyraDocs/lyra/fixing-inventory-system.md

 # Limitations
 ## No manual re-ordering of tile widgets
 The `CommonTileView` widget doesn't appear to support manual ordering of widgets.
 This is going to be an issue for any inventory system that requires such behaviour (e.g. Factorio style).

+# Credits
+ - Shoptop of the Unreal Slackers Discord for providing a simple Blueprint-only solution to section 3.